qinnyen/esd-kitchen-management/README.md

 ## Introduction

 This project, `esd-kitchen-management`, is designed to streamline and manage kitchen operations efficiently.
-It includes features such as inventory management, order tracking, order creation etc <--- ==need to update==.
+It includes features such as inventory management, order tracking, order creation and feedback aggregation.

 ## Features